Creating atom-nanoparticle quantum superpositions

-The decoherence times for superposition sizes $\Delta x\sim10^{-14}\text{m}$ exceed the duration of the experimental time $\Delta t\sim1\mu s$ at experimentally available pressures and temperatures.
-This can be explained by the fact that the characteristic wavelength of gas particles, at readily achievable pressures in vacuum chambers, as well as the ones associated with laser and environmental photons, is much larger than $\Delta x$, making the associated decoherence times long compared to the short free fall time.
-The only decoherence effect which might require further scrutiny is the effect of thermal emission and absorption by the nanoparticle, although initial estimates indicate that cryogenic environments might not be necessary~\cite{schlosshauer2007decoherence,seberson2019distribution,romero2011quantum}.
+{The insensitivity of the ten-step protocol to the environment can be explained by the fact that the characteristic wavelength of gas particles as well as the ones associated with laser and environmental photons, is much larger than $\Delta x$, making the associated decoherence times long compared to the short free fall time. }

 In summary, we have shown that it is possible to create motional superposition of massive objects (a $\sim500$nm radius nano-object) by introducing a coupled atom-nanoparticle hybrid system and discussed how to detect them.
-It will extend the demostration of the superposition principle to unprecedented regimes of mass, $10^{8}$ times the current record~\cite{fein2019quantum}.
+It will extend the demostration of the superposition principle to unprecedented regimes of mass, $10^{8}$ times the current record~\citep{fein2019quantum}.
 The method has several appealing features.
 It works for a generic initial state, the control and readout of the motional state is through well established versatile atomic protocols, and the created superposition is very well protected from deleterious decoherence effects.

 \prlsec{Acknowledgements} We acknowledge support from EPSRC grant EP/N031105/1.
+MT acknowledges funding by the Leverhulme Trust (RPG-2020-197).